 “When you get creative, you create things like a raffle I did last year.
 I made flyers promoting a raffle of a barbecue grill and passed them out to all of my customers.
 I had my daughter take video as I was raffling it and we put it up on YouTube,” J.R. said (www.youtube.com/watch?v=2rt9y9Zr8JU).

 “Enthusiasm and being excited about what you know and what you can provide is important. … This is a sales job; this is not a number-taking job,” J.R. said.
 “What happens to people out there, they crash.
 They go and take orders.

 “You can’t take orders in this business.
 You have a big truck there and you have a product to sell.
 That’s it.

 “Every shop is different.
 Every shop you have the smart guys, the mediocre guys, you have the guys that walk on your truck and only eat your candy, the other guys who are always complaining about the economy and high prices.
 You just treat them like they are. … But we cannot let ourselves be managed by what other people think.

-Product knowledge isn't just about what a tool does; margins and associated costs are just as important.
+J.R. cautioned that, for the tool dealer, product knowledge is not just about what a tool does; product costs and margins are equally as important.

 “Always take into consideration your cost; how much you want to earn from something.
 For example, I get items on promotion from Cornwell.
 Last November, we had a meeting and smoke machines were on sale.
 Someone from Redline Detection came in and gave us CDs and explained what the machine was all about.
 So I took advantage of that and in the month of November, I sold eight smoke machines.